-As Del Castillo’s work garners more acclaim for his precise use of materials and meditated philosophical themes, seasoned curator Ricky Francisco best showcases the artist’s recent dystopian series.
-After eliciting emotions from guests, the exhibition altogether piques curiosity and prompts reflection.
+As Del Castillo garners more acclaim for his precise use of materials and meditated philosophical themes, seasoned curator Ricky Francisco showcases the artist’s recent dystopian series.
+After eliciting emotions from guests, the exhibition piques curiosity and prompts reflection.

 An unconventional education

-Ricky Francisco didn’t always find himself between studio visits, hours of conversations, and first-hand reactions with artists.
+Ricky didn’t always find himself between studio visits, hours of conversations and first-hand reactions with artists.
 As a collections manager fresh out of university, the bright-eyed apprentice recorded data behind the scenes and took care of pieces belonging to museum archives.

-A decade since, Francisco has organised art shows and delivered cultural lectures across Singapore and his hometown in Manila.
-Today, the towering figure clad in head-to-toe black and a corresponding pair of sneakers curates for a number of galleries and museums, including Fundacion Sansó, the Lopez Museum and Library, as well as the Purita Kalaw Center.
-His social media feed is as inevitably colourful as the galleries and events he attends to, save for photographs of his pet corgi named Hambert.
+Since then, Ricky has organised art shows and delivered cultural lectures in his hometown of Manila and Singapore.
+A towering figure who is usually dressed in block colours and a pair of sneakers, Ricky has also curated for a number of galleries and museums, including Fundacion Sansó, the Lopez Museum and Library, and the Purita Kalaw Center.
+His social media feed is inevitably as colourful as the galleries and events he attends, save for the photographs of his pet corgi Hambert.

-“I learned how to work with space,” Francisco begins.
+“I learned how to work with space,” says Ricky.
 “I learned how to lay objects out in both a cohesive and systematic manner that leads the eye from one piece to another.”

 Beyond a compendium of pretty things

-A successful exhibition is determined by unique goals raised prior to its set up.
-“But as a general rule, if the audience was engaged and the exhibit articulated the artist’s thoughts—that for me is a successful exhibit,” says Francisco who takes it upon himself to express the merits of an artist’s unique insights.
+A successful exhibition is determined by the goals set prior.
+“But as a general rule, if the audience was engaged and the exhibit articulated the artist’s thoughts — that, for me, is a successful exhibit,” says Ricky who takes it upon himself to express the merits of an artist’s unique insights.

 The curatorial process kicks off as he finds inspiration from a museum mandate or the collection itself.
-He then identifies suitable artists who might be a fit for the exhibit.
+He then identifies artists who might be a fit for the exhibit.
 This initiates a series of negotiations between artists and the museum management.
-“From there it would take anywhere from three to six months or even years depending on the complexity of the material.”
+“From there it would take anywhere from three to six months, or even years, depending on the complexity of the material,” says Ricky.

-Independent galleries however may commission a curator for a specific project.
-“Sometimes though, the process simply begins by discovering an artist then leading them to a suitable gallery and pitching it,” Francisco adds, describing it as putting into motion a mix of elements to get an exhibit into fruition.
+Independent galleries, however, may commission a curator for a specific project.
+“Sometimes, though, the process simply begins by discovering an artist then leading them to a suitable gallery and pitching it,” adds Ricky, describing it as putting into motion a mix of elements to get an exhibit into fruition.

 Creating a space for conversations and connections

-Francisco’s approach in selecting pieces varies largely according to the space he is given to tell a visual story.
-If putting on a show implies knowing one’s audience, Francisco bridges multiple facets “for the audience to be engaged, the artist to be understood, and the gallery to be consistent with its standards.”
+Ricky’s approach in selecting pieces varies largely according to the space he is given to tell a visual story.
+If putting on a show implies knowing one’s audience, Ricky bridges multiple facets: “for the audience to be engaged, the artist to be understood, and the gallery to be consistent with its standards.”

-The task of a curator is a creative one that merges logistics into event planning and marketing.
+The task of a curator is a one that creatively merges logistics with event planning and marketing.

 Anchoring the exhibit in theory when needed, he becomes an instigator of creativity and a catalyst in the figurative conversation between the artist and the audience.

-Francisco fulfils this in an exhibit entitled Still for Vargas Museum in collaboration with the Japan Foundation.
+Ricky fulfils this for an exhibit entitled Still for Vargas Museum, in collaboration with the Japan Foundation.
 He enthusiastically looks back on this five-installation exhibit of artists’ responses to natural disasters as his most distilled work to date.

 Grounded in an ever-changing scene

-Despite opportunities to make a career elsewhere, Francisco commits himself to Filipino art because of shared roots.
+Despite opportunities to make a career elsewhere, Ricky has committed himself to Filipino art.
 He has seen the landscape evolve into what it is today.
 “The local market is bustling.
 This gives impetus for artists to produce more,” he observes.
-“But I hope that it doesn’t trap artists into just making art for the market, which often results to lack of creativity and risk-taking.”
+“But I hope that it doesn’t trap artists into just making art for the market, which often results in lack of creativity and risk-taking.”

-A decade ago, Francisco remembers that “auction houses in Singapore and Hong Kong were only beginning to auction Filipino art, mostly the moderns.”
-And he has witnessed contemporary Filipino art gain a foothold in the region, citing “the highest selling artwork in Southeast Asia is actually by a Filipino.”
+A decade ago, Ricky remembers that “auction houses in Singapore and Hong Kong were only beginning to auction Filipino art, mostly the moderns.”
+And he has witnessed contemporary Filipino art gain a foothold in the region, citing “the highest selling artwork in South East Asia is actually by a Filipino.”

-After gaining strength in the turn of the century, “realism has been around since artists like Ronald Ventura, Andres Barrioquinto, Geraldine Javier, and Nona Garcia had popularised it among others.”
-Francisco notices trends today leaning towards “works which strongly critiques society, being supported by local patrons.”
+After gaining strength at the turn of the century, “realism has been around since artists like Ronald Ventura, Andres Barrioquinto, Geraldine Javier and Nona Garcia had popularised it among others.”
+Francisco notices that the trends today lean towards “works which strongly critiques society, being supported by local patrons.”